uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/lapack/lapack-linear-equation-routines.inc.rst

            -     Solves a system of linear equations with a triangular coefficient matrix, with multiple right-hand sides.
          * -     :ref:`onemkl_lapack_ungqr`
            -     :ref:`onemkl_lapack_ungqr_scratchpad_size`
-           -     Generates the complex unitary matrix ``Q`` of the QR factorization formed by geqrf.
+           -     Generates the complex unitary matrix :math:`Q` of the QR factorization formed by geqrf.
          * -     :ref:`onemkl_lapack_unmqr`
            -     :ref:`onemkl_lapack_unmqr_scratchpad_size`
-           -     Multiplies a complex matrix by the unitary matrix ``Q`` of the QR factorization formed by geqrf.
+           -     Multiplies a complex matrix by the unitary matrix :math:`Q` of the QR factorization formed by geqrf.